fairhill1/tiktak/examples.md

 Going from the place, the fox said, "You are not ripe now!
 I don't need bad food!"

 People who speak badly of things they cannot have, should learn from this story.)*

+### Example 7: The Creation of Mundus (Elder Scrolls Lore)

+Lorkhan, nerit-tal-bigspir, met nerittal pas mak nultim-spirim (Aedra) mak ripvit-biglok, Mundus.
+Aedra pas gev tokim de kaim pa makka, en ka big mak-pa-les kaim.
+Ken kaim pas vis ket Lorkhan pas mak, kaim pas maks firspir en tek kan vittok, in Ter.

+*(Lorkhan, the Trickster god, convinced or tricked the Original Spirits (the Aedra) into creating the mortal plane, Mundus.
+The Aedra gave parts of themselves to create it, which severely weakened them.
+When they saw what Lorkhan had done, they were furious and tore out his heart, casting it into the world.)*

+### Example 8: The Prophecy of the Dragonborn (Skyrim)

+Ken sno-survisdom es maks tokdiv, en surkinim gosub in vittok-ak, Ken Ter-Et govak, en kal-terrep-tok pago nulfin,
+Fin kin met fir-vingovit spir fut go, pa mak ripkol go fra ter.

+*(When the snow-tower lies sundered, and kings fall in blood, When the World-Eater wakes, and the winter comes unending, The last Dragonborn shall come, to drive the darkness from the land.)*